Born in 1946 in Paris

 The idea is to bring new life to pictures considered “commonplace”.
 Through the use of very graphic and dynamic paintings, she draw attention to the humor, the unusual or the absurd of a poetic imagery bound to be forgotten.

-Since the 1970s, she has regularly exhibited in France and abroad.
+Since the 1970s, she exhibits regulary in France and abroad.